History of Toronto: Immigration

 The Great Irish Famine (1845–1849) brought a large number of Irish into the city, a slight majority of whom were Protestant.
 The huge unexpected influx of very poor immigrants brought a new challenge to the Catholic Church.
 Its fear was that Protestants might use their material needs as a wedge for evangelization.
 In response, the Church built a network of charitable institutions such as hospitals, schools, boarding homes, and orphanages, to meet the need and keep people inside the faith.
 The Catholic Church was less successful in dealing with tensions between the French and the Irish Catholic clergy; eventually the Irish took control and won the support of Rome by its unwavering ultramontane (pro-Vatican) position.
 By 1851, the Irish-born population became the largest single ethnic group in the city.

 The Orange Order, based among the Protestant Irish, became a dominant force in Toronto society, so much so that 1920s Toronto was called the "Belfast of Canada".
 The Orange opposed everything Catholic.
 They lost interest in Ireland after the establishment of Northern Ireland and the Orange influence faded after 1940.
-Irish Catholics arriving in Toronto faced widespread intolerance and severe discrimination, both social and legislative, leading to several large scale riots between Catholics and Protestants from 1858–1878, culminating in the Jubilee riots of 1875.
+Irish Catholics arriving in Toronto faced widespread intolerance and severe discrimination, both social and legislative, leading to several large scale riots between Catholics and Protestants from 1858 to 1878, culminating in the Jubilee riots of 1875.
 The Irish population essentially defined the Catholic population in Toronto until 1890, when German and French Catholics were welcomed to the city by the Irish, but the Irish proportion still remained 90% of the Catholic population.
 However, various positive initiatives such as the foundation of St. Michael's College in 1852, three hospitals, and the most significant charitable organizations in the city (the Society of Saint Vincent de Paul) and House of Providence created by Irish Catholic groups strengthened the Irish identity, transforming the Irish presence in the city into one of influence and power.

 McGowan argues that between 1890 and 1920, the city's Catholics experienced major social, ideological, and economic changes that allowed them to integrate into Toronto society and shake off their second-class status.
 The Irish Catholics (in contrast to the French) strongly supported Canada's role in the First World War.
 They broke out of the ghetto and lived in all of Toronto's neighbourhoods.
 Starting as unskilled labourers, they used high levels of education to move up and were well represented among the lower middle class.
 Most dramatically, they intermarried with Protestants at an unprecedented rate.